Toyota Yaris Cross: Japan

 In Japan, the Yaris Cross was sold from August 2020 and is available in both petrol and hybrid variants.
-Four-wheel drive is available as an option and Toyota Safety Sense is standard across the lineup.
-It was initially available in X, G and Z grade levels.
-On 19 July 2022, two newer grades were added: GR Sport and Z Adventure.
+All-wheel drive is available as an option and Toyota Safety Sense is standard across the line-up.
+It was initially available in X, G and Z trim levels.
+On 19 July 2022, two new trim levels were added: GR Sport and Z Adventure.